rhezab/smile/docs/datastorage.md

 <script>
 ```

+Typically this would happen in the `<script setup>` section of your component (assuming you are using the Vue 3 Composition API).
 To see an example of how you use the store, consider the consent form page (`src/components/pages/ConsentPage.vue`).
 This page displays informed consent and then provides a button that when clicked advances to the next part of the experiment (a method called `finish(goto)`).

 ```js
 function finish(goto) {